Samsung Galaxy Note 20 Ultra review

 The new Galaxy Note 20 Ultra has a camera that’s ready to take your extreme close-up – and a lot of your money.
 Samsung’s business-class phone has certainly become an investment, to the point where you may ask yourself “Do I really need an ‘everything phone’?”

 We’ve had more fun testing the Note 20 Ultra than any other smartphone in 2020.
 The past two weeks have been spent zooming in on New York’s iconic landmarks without the usual quality loss.
-How closely can we zoom in on the Statue of Liberty from here?
+How closely can we zoom in on the Statue of Liberty from the tip of Manhattan?
+The results will surprise you.

-How close can you zoom in on the State of Liberty?
-On Samsung Galaxy Note 20 Ultra, this is the view from Governors Island: 0.5x / 10x (the best) / 20x / 50x zoom. pic.twitter.com/wwJnHucJsWAugust 15, 2020

 This fun factor helps compensate for the fact that this camera isn’t always pixel-perfect in stringent side-by-side comparisons with the iPhone 11 Pro Max and Google Pixel 4 XL.
 Samsung’s photo processing still aggressively smooths textures in low-light conditions if you look closely enough, although its Night Mode has gotten better.